ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

    If any of the scripts return an error that "Primary job terminated normally, but one process returned a non-zero exit code," there may not be enough space on one node to run the process.
 On an HPC system, the user will need to allocate a(nother) compute node.
 The process for doing so is system-dependent, and users should check the documentation available for their HPC system.
 Instructions for allocating a compute node on NOAA HPC systems can be viewed in :numref:`Section %s <WorkOnHPC>` as an example.

 .. note::
    On most HPC systems, users will need to submit a batch job to run multi-processor jobs.
-On some HPC systems, users may be able to run the first two jobs (serial) on a login node/command-line.
+On some HPC systems, users may be able to run the first jobs (serial) on a login node/command-line.
 Example scripts for Slurm (Hera) and PBS (Cheyenne) resource managers are provided (``sq_job.sh`` and ``qsub_job.sh``, respectively).
 These examples will need to be adapted to each user's system.
 Alternatively, some batch systems allow users to specify most of the settings on the command line (with the ``sbatch`` or ``qsub`` command, for example).